Interviews and assessment centres

 Handling professional issues in the classroom

 You need to be specific when answering this type of question.
 It is much better to talk about your actual experiences, rather than professional issues in general terms.
-For example, discuss your weaknesses or critiquing lessons you have delivered - interviewers want to see that you are reflective and can learn from your experiences.
+For example, when discussing your weaknesses or critiquing lessons you have delivered, interviewers want to see that you are reflective and can learn from your experiences.
 When providing a specific example from your previous experience, talk about what happened, what you learned and what you would do differently in the future.

 Consider how you have brought subjects to life during your teaching practice and how you have inspired pupils who were not engaging in learning.
 For instance, draw on your experiences of targeted help, group projects, mentoring or field trips when discussing specific strategies and practical approaches you could use to boost motivation.